 - Engage and apply critical contexts and concepts

-- Explore different strategies and methods for doing research and disseminating the findings, leading towards a conference presentation
+- Explore different strategies and methods for conducting research and disseminating the findings, leading towards a conference presentation

-- Undertake laboratory exploration of performance practice as a way of testing out ideas
+- Undertake laboratory exploration of performance practice as a way of testing ideas

 - Develop work towards a public presentation at Central’s Brink Festival

-- Undertake a Sustained Independent Project (SIP) culminating in a dissertation or a portfolio documenting practice-based research of equivalent weight.
+- Undertake a Sustained Independent Project (SIP) culminating in a dissertation or a portfolio documenting practice-based research.

 Qualification and course duration